futuregrid/deprecated-teefaa/_sources/getstarted.txt

 You will get another nova-compute in 10~15 minutes.

 **6. P.S.**

-Teefaa is still on the early stage, so that I'm polishing/changing a lot.
-The code will be switched to Python from Bash, and the CLI(Command-line Interface) will be improved soon.
+FG Teefaa is still on the early stage.
+In the near future, the code will be switched to Python, and the CLI(Command-line Interface) will be improved.